ClemPera/Nooto/README.md

 Contributions are welcome!
 Open an issue before starting significant work so we can align on direction.

-If you find a security issue, please **do not open a public issue** -- contact me directly.
+If you find a security issue, please **do not open a public issue**, contact me directly.

 ---